AzureIoTGBB/iot-edge-offline-dashboarding/documentation/customize-sample-oee.md

 ### Adding the Site Level Performance to the dashboard

-The followinf dashboard panels require the running status of asset:
+The following dashboard panels require the running status of asset:

 1. OEE Gauge
 1. OEE History